nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-04-19-go-back-in-time-with-git.md

 $ git checkout 26af837
 ```

-Then, we are in the 'detached HEAD' state which means that we are no longer on a branch and further commits will not be kept.
-Consequently, we create the branch and commit the bug fix:
+Then, we are in the 'detached HEAD' state, which means we are no longer on a branch, and further commits will not be kept.
+Consequently, we can create the branch and commit the bug fix:

 ```bash
 $ git checkout -b bug-fix